Norfolk Dog Bite Attorney Richard Serpe

 - Wrongful Death of a Loved One: Fatal dog attacks don’t happen very often, but when they do occur, they’re always incredibly tragic.
 No one ever expects to lose a loved one in such a violent way.
 The Virginia wrongful death statute allows certain family members of the victim to file a claim on the behalf of the deceased.

-Time Deadlines for Dog Bite Claims
+Deadlines for Dog Bite Claims

 In Virginia, there are strict deadlines for filing a lawsuit.
 In many cases, Virginia provides a two-year deadline also known as a Statute of Limitations.
 However, sometimes special circumstances apply and can alter that deadline.
 It is important to contact an experienced attorney as soon as possible after the accident to protect your rights.

-Lawyer for Children Attacked by Dogs
+Virginia Attorney for Kids Attacked by Dogs

 City of Norfolk Laws and Regulations